-No course may be added after the second week of the semester.
+No course may be added after the second week of the semester, or its equivalent for other time frames.

 To withdraw from a course after the second week of the regular semester (or after the first day for an intensive course, or first week of an eight week session), a student may submit a Student Transaction Form to the Registrar.
 The form must be signed by the student's academic advisor or approved by email from the advisor to the Registrar, and course instructor.
 A grade of W will be entered on the student's academic record.
 There is a \$20.00 change fee assessed per transaction form submitted.
 There is no tuition refund for course withdrawal.